eransaban/Opsschool-Final-Project/README.md

 there are 2 parts in this project first part is creating the network environment VPC and EKS (a long process) second part is Jenkins master & slave And Ansible creation

-* sometime tf doesn't creatre the private certificate so theres a script to create an empty file and also give execute permssion to several script in the the project fix_cert.sh
+* sometime tf doesn't create the private certificate so theres a script to create an empty file and also give execute permssion to several scripts in the the project fix_cert.sh

 you can run the project using script project.sh make sure to give it execute permissions